-All blocks or clerkships in Years 1, 2, 3 and 4 are graded as Honors, Pass, or Fail.
+All blocks or clerkships in Years 1, 2, and 3 are graded as Honors, Pass, Marginal, or Fail.
+Clerkships in Year 3 and rotations in Year 4 are presently graded Honors, Pass, or Fail.

 Final grades in Years 1 and 2 are derived from a variety of assessment tools, including written and practical exams, small group evaluations, and NBME Subject Examinations in selected blocks or courses.